Seite wählen

 How to get there: By car or even by train: the beach can be reached in 15 to 20 minutes from the Yvonand train station.
 Infrastructure: The campsite has a restaurant, lively little beach bar available at the Plage.

-Sandy beaches in Switzerland: Cheseaux-Noréaz Lake Neuchâtel, Crique-Chic
+Best sandy beaches in Switzerland: Cheseaux-Noréaz Lake Neuchâtel, Crique-Chic

 May I confess something?
 Okay: I saved my absolute favorite for third last: Cheseaux-Noréaz, also on Lake Neuchâtel, is an excellent Swiss outdoor bijou.
 In my humble opinion and review: The perfect Swiss Beach.
+And the best lakeside experience you can have, when it comes to sandy beaches in Switzerland.

 Beaches in Switzerland, Lake Neuchatel close to Yverdon

-Crique-Chic on Lake Neuchatel.
+Crique-Chic on Lake Neuchatel – perfect for lakeside lovers.
 (Picture: Internaut)

 And I just like the name: «Cheseaux-Noréaz», which has a certain Club-Med-charm to it and somehow sounds not so much like the Swiss Confederation, but more like the South Seas or the French Caribbean.
+Simply stunning.

 Should you be in the area of Yverdon: Please visit.
 But make sure to be there in the early hours, before the crowds arrive.
+After lunch time, the waterfront can get pretty crowded.

-Beach on lake Neuchatel: good to know
+Beach on lake Neuchatel: navigation

 How to get there: Best by car.
 Many parking spaces are available at the campsite.
 Infrastructure: Simple Buvette on the beach, picnic and barbecue facilities also available.